ocaml/ocaml.org/HACKING.md

 Where `<commit-hash>` is the pinned hash specified in the files mentioned above.

+Once this is done, you can do `opam update` and `opam upgrade`.
+If ocamlformat was upgraded in the process, the file `.ocamlformat` must be modified with the currently installed version of ocamlformat.

 ## Repository structure

 The following snippet describes the repository structure.